proveuswrong/website/src/pages/faq.md

 ## Prove Us Wrong?
 Prove Me Wrong?
 I'm confused.

-Well, the initial project we were working on was Prove *Me* Wrong.
-Then we formed an organization and we choose an organization name, inspired by the name of the project plus a wordplay: Prove *Us* Wrong.
+Well, the initial project we were working on was Prove Me Wrong.
+Then we formed an organization, and we chose an organization name, inspired by the name of the project plus a wordplay: Prove Us Wrong.
 So, one of them is the name of the organization the other one is the name of one of our projects.

 ## I have a question that is not answered here.

 We can gladly answer if you contact us.
-You can find our contact details in footer.
+You can find our contact details in the footer.